August 11, 2025

 What is MMS messaging?

-A newer texting format called Multimedia Messaging Service is available, but only for smartphones.
-MMS messaging lets you send longer messages and attach files like emoji, photos and videos, and web links.
-With MMS, you can also have true group chats, where everyone can read and respond to messages.
-Those 2.1 trillion messages sent by U.S. customers mentioned earlier are a blend of SMS and MMS messages.
+MMS messaging is a newer texting format, which stands for Multimedia Messaging Service.
+You can send longer messages and attach files like emoji, photos and videos, and web links — but it's only supported on smartphones.
+You can also have true group chats, where everyone can read and respond to messages.

-MMS messages generally require a data connection (they can go over Wi-Fi if you have Wi-Fi calling enabled).
-The character limit is much more generous, at 1,600 characters, but networks limit how much data each MMS text can use.
-So don't expect to transfer massive amounts of content via a text.
+MMS messages generally require a data connection, although they can go over Wi-Fi if you have Wi-Fi calling enabled.
+The length limit is much higher, 1,600 characters.
+But networks limit how much data each MMS text can use, so don't expect to transfer massive amounts of content via a text.

 What are RCS messages?